bokanian/nobitex-exchange-api/README.md

 # flutter_nobitex_api

 A new Flutter application.
-work with nobitext api to get data by post request and show them in the list data used in this app just show the last transactions
+work with nobitext api to get data by post request and show them in the DATA LIST (just show the last transactions)

 ## Getting Started